Z-Sigma/neuron/README.md

 ```

 ### 2. Configuration (`.env`)
-NEURON is highly modular.
+neuron is highly modular.
 Create a `.env` file in your root directory.
 The system will automatically load these parameters.

 **Complete List of Environment Variables:**